How to Buy a Home If You Don't Qualify For a Mortgage

 Renting-to-own is when a buyer pays a monthly rent to the seller and moves into the seller’s house right after both parties accept the rent-to-own agreement.

-After a period of time—it depends on how many years the seller is allowing the buyer to rent the house—the buyer then will use the money set aside to pay for the down payment.
+After some time—it depends on how many years the seller is allowing the buyer to rent the house—the buyer then will use the money set aside to pay for the down payment.

-And during the process, the buyer can work on raising her credit score so at the end of the contract the buyer will be in a better position to get a favorable loan when the buyer eventually buys the seller’s home.
+During the process, the buyer can work on raising her credit score so at the end of the contract, the buyer will be in a better position to get a favorable loan when the buyer eventually buys the seller’s home.

-A seller may be motivated in this type of transaction if the purchase price of the home is increased so that the seller can make a profit.
+A seller may be motivated in this type of transaction if the home's purchase price is increased so that the seller can make a profit.

-Because basically, the seller is giving the buyer an interest-free loan for a certain amount of years while the buyer lives in the house.
+The seller gives the buyer an interest-free loan for a certain amount of years while the buyer lives in the house.

-However, due to the uncertain nature of the agreement, the buyer or renter may actually never end up buying the home.
+However, due to the uncertain nature of the agreement, the buyer or renter may never buy the home.

 Pros and Cons of Rent-to-Own